Recommended Steps for Implementing BeyondTrust Jump Technology

 - Add Jump Groups.
 A Jump Group is a way to organize Jump Items, granting members varying levels of access to those items.
 Users are assigned to Jump Groups either individually or by means of group policy.

 - Deploy Jump Clients.
-Jump Clients can be deployed to Windows, Mac, Linux, and Raspberry Pi systems and do not require those systems to be on a network.
+Jump Clients can be deployed to Windows, Mac, Linux, and Raspberry Pi systems.
 Jump Clients are deployed from /login > Jump > Jump Clients or from the representative console during a customer-initiated session.
-When creating the installer in the mass deployment wizard or during a session, be sure to set the Jump Group and Jump Policy to determine who can access the Jump Client and with what restrictions.
+When creating the installer in the Mass Deployment Wizard or during a session, be sure to set the Jump Group and Jump Policy to determine who can access the Jump Client and with what restrictions.